-The fun part of Baby Animal Days is obviously going to see the baby animals.
+The fun part of the Baby Animal Celebration is obviously going to see the baby animals.
 The park says that this time of year usually lasts through the end of May.
 We saw baby goats, pigs, bunnies, ducks, and even a puppy.
 Our boys favorite part was the chance to pet and hold little chicks.
 We had to hold one of every color.
 There were also pony rides going on in the animal section of the park (we didn’t wait in line for one, but you definitely should).

 We spent a lot of the day visiting the village.
 We love wandering through the different buildings and listening to the artisans teaching us about pioneer life.
 When we visited during the Winter Season, there were not nearly as many buildings and activities going on as when we went during the Summer Season.
 Most of the buildings were open with fun activities for the children.
 We loved going to school for a short lesson.
 Another favorite was learning how to do pioneer chores.
 Our boys even got to create patterns in the leather, but they didn’t want to live in the shop as apprentices and learn the trade.